korkmazkadir/algotab-tps/README.md

 # algotab-tps

-It contains helper functions to install Jupyter Notebook  and it contains students answers for TP sessions
+It contains helper scripts to install Jupyter Notebook.
+Answers of students are kept in tp-sessions folder.

 Clone the repository before using it!

-To install jupyter:
+## To install jupyter:

 ./install-jupyter.sh your_password
 (It installs the jupyter notebook on your machine)

-To backup all the TP entries of students:
+## To backup all the TP entries of students:

 ./backup.sh
 (It creates a git commit and push to your respository)